10 Fun Things to Do in a Day in Kotor, Montenegro

 As you enter the old city, look up at the insciption on the Gate which says: "What belongs to others we don't want, ours we don't give."

-The city has earned much of its wealth from the sea and to see this display of wealth, walk the streets of Ljuta, Perast and Dobrota.
-You will discover the Palaces built from trade such as Bicha Palace, Bizanti Palace, Beskucha Palace, Pima Palace, Drago Palace and Prince Palace.
+The city has earned much of its wealth from the sea which is best displayed as you walk the streets of Ljuta, Perast and Dobrota.
+You will not miss the Palaces built from trade such as Bicha Palace, Bizanti Palace, Beskucha Palace, Pima Palace, Drago Palace and Prince Palace.

 Go in St. Tryphon's Cathedral

-The church was consecrated on the 19th of June 1166 making this Romanesque cathedral one of the oldest in Europe.
+St. Tryphon's Cathedral was consecrated on the 19th of June 1166 making this Romanesque church one of the oldest in Europe.
 Sadly, two earthquakes in1667 and 1979 damaged it and it was not until recently that they completed the repair and restoration.
-Tings like wars intervened.
+Things like wars intervened.

-This Cathedral was built on the site of the old Church of St. Tryphon, the patron saint of the city, which was built in 809 by one of Kotor's citizens, Andirja Saracenis where the remains of the saint were kept after it was brought from Contantinople (now Istanbul).
-Such relics, it was said, were on their way from Constantinople to Dubrovnik but did not go beyond Kotor so people believe it was destined for the city.
+This Cathedral was built on the site of the old Church of St. Tryphon, the patron saint of the city.
+Constructed in 809 by one of Kotor's citizens, Andirja Saracenis, it kept the remains of the saint after it was brought from Constantinople (now Istanbul).
+Such relics, it was said, were on their way from Constantinople to Dubrovnik but did not go beyond Kotor so people believed it was destined for the city.